-VirtualBox is an open source virtualization machine which provides cross platform support, including for Linux.
+VirtualBox is a free open source virtualization machine that provides cross platform support, including for Linux.
 Although it's owned by Oracle, it still remains the only free professional virtualization product on the market.

 It also runs on a very wide range of operating systems, including older ones such as DOS and Windows 3, and also includes Solaris and OpenBSD.
 It also runs on Apple Mac, and for Apple users, it can host a client Mac VM session.

 Oracle has been kind enough to support VirtualBox, and provide a wide selection of pre-built developer VMs to download and use at no cost.
 And, all of this is free, even with the Enterprise release.

 All in all, it's a great way to run programs on Linux that are only otherwise supported by other operating systems.